top of page

 Wawel Castle

 The Wawel Castle (Zamek Wawelu) is a major historic castle complex sitting on top of a big rock and is the main reason of Kraków being awarded the first UNESCO WHS.
 The complex was built at the behest of King Casimir III (Kazimierz III, né Kazimierz Piast), includes a castle, a cathedral, a museum and a cave plus various other buildings.
-The impressive part of this castle is that it almost contains all European architectural styles in a small complex: mediaeval, Renaissance, Romanesque, Gothic and Baroque.
+The impressive part of this castle is that it almost contains all European architectural styles in a small complex: mediaeval, Renaissance, Romanesque, Gothic (German: Gotik) and Baroque.
 This was due to the fact that while the complex started its construction in the late 10th century CE, buildings keep erecting on the rock for the next few hundred of years, and experienced and absorbed all the styles.

 Wawel Castle from another angle